 Read More: Clear Source RV Water Filter System

 So, let’s get to the root of the problem.
-Soap scum is caused by soap.
+Soap scum is *drum roll* caused by soap.
 We know that.
 But does it matter if all soap causes soap scum to form on our glass shower doors or just certain brands?

 According to Kidwell’s Kleaning, Dove, Irish Spring and Caress Bar Soaps are especially fatty and leave behind lots of soap scum.
 You can still keep the same brand and the same smell, but try those particular soaps in liquid form.

 So, the gist of it is, if you don’t want that endless nasty household chore of scrubbing soap scum off of your bathtub and shower, stick to liquid soaps.

 Shower Cleaning Products

 If your glass shower doors are a bit caked with stubborn soap scum, you may need to use a liquid cleanser that digs in along with some elbow grease.

 But also, don’t scrub too hard to put your hand through the glass shower door.
 RV shower doors aren’t exactly cheap or easy to get.

 Like the shower cleaning solvents, there are also a good number of scrubbing pads out on the market.
 Some have abrasive pads adhered to sponges while others are the abrasive pads alone.

 I absolutely love the Scrub Daddy!
 And because I love cats, I got the special edition Scrub Mommy Cat!
 They also have a special edition Scrub Daddy Dog for dog lovers too!

 |Scrub Daddy Original||Scrub Mommy Cat||Scrub Daddy Dog|